The Safest and Most Dangerous Places in Silver Star, MT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Silver Star is $317 per year, which is $148 less than the national average and $179 less than Montana's state average.
-Below we compare cities similar to Silver Star:
+The overall cost of crime per resident in Silver Star is $317 per year, which is $148 less than the national average and $179 less than Montana's state average.
+The comparison below uses cities similar to Silver Star:

 • In Wolf Point, MT, crime costs $1,168 per person, which is $851 more than in Silver Star.